tpoisot/ms_spegen_cooc/ms.md

 considered, higher diversity responded in a consistent way to variation in the other metrics.
 Networks with higher average specificity tended to have lower average strategy diversity, higher connectance, higher nestedness, and lower modularity (Table 2).
-Of all these, there are significant interactions between all of the variables and the network having higher strategy diversity than expected by chance, with the exception of modularity (Table 3).
+There are significant interactions between all of the variables and the network having higher strategy diversity than expected by chance, with the exception of modularity (Table 3).
 These four metrics alone account for 96% of the variance of strategy diversity, and 63% of the variance in the deviation of this same metric.
-All metrics except modularity had a significant impact on the strategy diversity.
-Interestingly, connectance was the best predictor of strategy diversity, whereas nestedness was the best predictor of the how much strategy diversity in the empirical networks deviates from random expectations.
+All metrics except modularity had a significant impact on strategy diversity.
+Interestingly, connectance was the best predictor of strategy diversity, whereas nestedness was the best predictor of the extent to which strategy diversity in the empirical networks deviates from random expectations.
 This is because by definition, null model testing removes most of the effects of connectance.
 The type of ecological interaction was not significant; detecting possible significance would have probably required a larger sample size for non-parasitic networks.

-We finally look at the relationships between network metrics and strategy diversity (Fig. 3).
-Strategy diversity increases with connectance (it is expected to be 0 for a connectance of 1, but no network in our dataset is densely connected), decreases with average specificity (as before, strategy diversity is 0 if the average specificity is 0), increases linearly with nestedness, and decreases with modularity.
+We finally examine the relationships between network metrics and strategy diversity (Fig. 3).
+Strategy diversity increases with connectance (it is expected to be 0 for a connectance of 1, but no network in our dataset is densely connected), decreases with average specificity (as before, strategy diversity is 0 if mean specificity is 0), increases linearly with nestedness, and decreases with modularity.
 An interesting result in this analysis is that the trend is the same for all three types of interaction considered, with the exception that herbivory and pollination networks tended to occupy the "low connectance" end of the gradient; they behave in the same way as do parasitism networks, reinforcing the idea that structural constraints such as that introduced by connectance may be driving emergent network properties.

 # Discussion